 Guides

-The Guide to Biomechanical Efficiency explains the basic theory and methodology underlying the analyses at this site
+The Guide to Biomechanical Efficiency explains this basic theory and introduces the methodology underlying theses analyses

 The Guide to Biomechanical Borrowing examines what exactly is meant by the term ‘borrowing’, and how this can affect development